 Skip to content

-Park Farm is a key part of the working estate at Shugborough.
-Since their completion in 1806, the farm and outbuildings have been central to life on the estate.
-Uncover Park Farm's history in the mill block exhibit, then venture out into our wider estate to see the animals roaming in the fields.
+Built in 1806 Park Farm was a centre of innovation and learning.
+Today the farm is still a working farm, home to historic breeds of animal, and central to the estate.
+Learn about historic farming methods in the mill block exhibit, then venture out into our wider estate to see the animals roaming in the fields.

 Despite their horns, English longhorn cattle have an incredibly docile nature.
 They are excellent mothers and tend to have no trouble calving independently, and can even keep breeding past the usual cattle age due to their longevity.
-Longhorns have a thriftiness and hardiness that, together with their level lactation, means they do not put themselves through any undue stress.
+Longhorns have a thriftiness and hardiness that means they do not put themselves through any undue stress.

 We mob-graze our cattle, meaning they are frequently moved from field to field.
 This ensures they are pasture-fed and encourage healthy grass growth.
 You'll find them grazing in the fields, and they're unmissable with their famous long horns.